raspberrypilearning/sweet-scroll/en/step_2.md

 --- task ---

-+ Finally add your class name to the list of selectors for the second rule-set in your CSS file.
++ Finally, add your class name to the list of selectors for the second rule-set in your CSS file.
 This will apply all these property and value pairs to your new background image.
 ```css
   .cd-logo, .kitchen-equipment {
   position: relative;